 Let’s imagine we have a dilemma whether to seek advice or not.
 We have the knowledge available to us – from books, magazines and online publications.
 We observe our children with our caring and loving eyes.
 We do seek evidences that all is going well.
 Then we spot some signal that might worry us – child’s motor or sensory development doesn’t seem to be as fast as other children.
 How can we know whether it is just the child’s nature and her own path of development or there is something we should have a closer look at?

 What can help manage our own emotions to allow us to make the right decision?

 - Observe your child – learn to know and accept her/his own phase of development.
 Think about environment you provide for our child to grow.
 What skills development are you supporting the most?
-Don’t judge, just look at your lifestyle as your children’s world and try to understand how it impacts on them.
+Don’t judge, just look at your lifestyle as your children’s world and try to understand how it impacts them.

 - Sit with your emotions – what is it that you feel about the possible issue?
 Are you worried?
 Are you avoiding this feeling by pushing all bad thoughts away and not even considering any further actions?
 Are you criticising yourselves for being too cautious?
 What is really going on within and for yourself?

 - Decide who you can trust, a friend, a partner, an experienced relative?
-Who can you talk to about this, who will give you honest advice, not only about the issue, but who can also help you manage your anxiety.
+Who can you talk to about this, who will give you an honest advice, not only about the issue, but who can also help you manage your anxiety.